gpustack/gpustack/docs/user-guide/model-management.md

 ### Backend

 The inference backend.
 Currently, GPUStack supports two backends: llama-box and vLLM.
-GPUStack automatically selects the backend based on the model's information.
+GPUStack automatically selects the backend based on the model's configuration.

 For more details, please refer to the [Inference Backends](./inference-backends.md) section.

 ### Backend Parameters

-Input the parameters for the backend you want to customize while running the model instance.
-Should be in the format `--parameter=value`, `--bool-parameter` or separate `--parameter` and `value` in two fields.
+Input the parameters for the backend you want to customize when running the model.
+The parameter should be in the format `--parameter=value`, `--bool-parameter` or as separate fields for `--parameter` and `value`.
-For example, `--ctx-size=8192` for llama-box.
+For example, use `--ctx-size=8192` for llama-box.

 For full list of supported parameters, please refer to the [Inference Backends](./inference-backends.md) section.